g2glab/docs-g2gml/contents/g2g-mapper.md

 * Use `-f pg` or no `-f` option (default)
 * Number of output files: 1 (sample.pg)
-* [PG tools](https://pg-format.readthedocs.io/en/latest/) can transform PG into other formats.
+* [PG tools](https://pg-format.readthedocs.io/en/latest/) can transform PG into other common formats.

 ### JSON-PG